trueceymar/baruch-mfe-python-summer/CrunchbaseAPI/README.md

 This package is the final project of my class.

-I've tried to add as much functionalities as I can, and they work very well.
+I have tried to add as much functionalities as I can, and they work very well.

 All functions are well documented.